 Analysis with neutrons

-A variant of NAA is prompt gamma neutron activation analysis (PGAA), which simultaneously measures the gamma radiation released by the neutron irradiation.
-This method is primarily used at the FRM II.
+A variant of NAA is prompt gamma neutron activation analysis (PGAA), which simultaneously measures the gamma radiation released by the neutron irradiation and is especially sensitive on the determination of light elements.
+Both methods are used at the FRM II.

 The areas of application of neutron activation analysis are extremely diverse and range from the study of prehistoric pottery to geological and petrochemical samples and experiments on fundamental physics as well as the exploration of the universe.